This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 How We Collect Information About You

 Direct interactions.
-You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by mail, phone, and e-mail or otherwise.
-This includes personal data you provide when you create an account on our Website, request marketing be sent to you, apply for employment with us or express interest in our clinical research program.
+You may give us your Identity Data and Contact by filling in forms or by corresponding with us by mail, phone, and e-mail or otherwise.
+This includes personal data you provide when you contact us through the Website, apply for employment with us.

 Automated interactions.
-As you interact with our website or intranet, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
+As you interact with our Website or intranet, we may automatically collect Technical Data and Usage Data about your equipment, browsing actions and patterns, subject to your consent where required.
 We collect this personal data by using cookies, and other similar technologies.
 For additional information about how Neurogene uses cookies and similar technologies, see “Cookies and Similar Technologies” section.

-• Technical Data from analytics providers such as Google; advertising networks and search information providers.
+• Technical Data from analytics providers such as Google and search information providers.

-• Identity and Contact Data from data brokers, aggregators or recruitment agencies.
+• Identity and Contact Data from recruitment agencies.

 How We Use Your Information